Introduction to CSS Text Outline

 Example #1

 - For this example, we will use external CSS.
 So primarily, we will create a .css file.
-This file will have all the styles defined that we are looking forward to using in our pages.
+This file will have all the defined styles we look forward to using on our pages.

 p{